PRZMK/bankApps/README.md

 # bankApp

 Maven simple console bank application for my studies with support JDBC database on the Glasfish server.
-I implements logback, slf4j and jUnit libraries.
+I implemented logback, slf4j and jUnit libraries.

 !jUnit tests in progress